How can you optimize this important marketing element to improve your sales?

 Rational decisions often include functional design aspects.
 These can be tested using more traditional research techniques such quantitative surveys or in-home usage tests.
 These include understanding communication elements such as benefits or desired imagery.
 Also include are usage elements, such as clarity of product instructions or ease of opening.

 Understanding and optimizing the emotional response to your package requires more advanced research techniques.
-These are elements of the package that influence non-conscious behaviour, that is, factors in the decision making process which consumers are not aware of and unable to accurately describe.
+These are elements of the package that influence non-conscious behavior, that is, factors in the decision making process which consumers are not aware of and unable to accurately describe.
 For example, Facial Coding, helps identify the elements of your packaging where there is strong engagement and is a good technique for gauging emotional connection.

 Another technique, Eye Tracking, shows what elements of the package are noticed and in what order.
 This includes colors, symbols, and words and can help increase likelihood of effective communication of all important benefit, as well as Branding, Sub-branding.
 When conducted in a shelf environment, which is recommended, Eye Tracking will also assess breakthrough.